 Most people marry with the primary intent of satisfying their own needs.
-You want someone who could take care of you, be there for you, someone with whom you could share your everything and so on.
+You want someone who can take care of you, be there for you, someone with whom you can share your everything and so on.
 There is nothing wrong with it.
 It’s just that it’s a little impractical at times.
-When marriage becomes a contract of responsibility in which the other person is constantly watching out for you, such a marriage is doomed to failure.
+When a marriage becomes a contract of responsibility in which the other person is constantly watching out for you, such a marriage is doomed to failure.
 Why?
 Because one day he or she will get tired.
 And, when they get tired, they’ll look for other avenues of happiness and joy, they’ll like to be elsewhere where they can rest and recuperate.

 A sense of tiredness creates distance in a relationship.

 But after marriage, this soft tone is taken over by a sense of ownership, of possessiveness.
-When requests turn into demands, that is when a marriage starts to come apart at the seams.
+When requests turn into demands is when a marriage starts to come apart at the seams.
 A demanding relationship is not the same as a relationship full of demands.
 I would like to quote (with minor changes) Marshall Rosenberg: